27 Greatest Movies That Were Books First

 12. Breakfast at Tiffany’s by Truman Capote

-Book Release Date: Oct.
+Book release date: Oct.
 12, 1958

-Movie Release Date: Oct.
+Movie release date: Oct.
 5, 1961

-Goodreads Score: 3.89
+Goodreads score: 3.89

-Rotten Tomatoes’ Audience Score: 91
+Rotten Tomatoes Audience Score: 91

-Combined Score: 94.89
+Combined score: 94.89

 While there aren’t many movies that are better than the book, this might be one of them.
 Capote wrote this novella about Holly Golightly, a New York socialite that quickly became a favorite character in American fiction.

 Audrey Hepburn seemed born to play this role, although she said it was one of her most difficult because she was an introvert playing an extrovert.
 Regardless, it earned her a Best Actress Oscar nomination and also won Best Original Score and Best Original Song at the Academy Awards.
-“Moon River” was named the fourth most-memorable song in Hollywood history by the American Film Institute (AFI) in 2004.

 11. Jurassic Park by Michael Crichton

-Book Release Date: Nov.
+Book release date: Nov.
 7, 1990

-Movie Release Date: June 11, 1993
+Movie release date: June 11, 1993

-Goodreads Score: 4.03
+Goodreads score: 4.03

-Rotten Tomatoes’ Audience Score: 91
+Rotten Tomatoes Audience Score: 91

-Combined Score: 95.03
+Combined score: 95.03

 “Jurassic Park,” Michael Crichton’s 1990 sci-fi classic, is responsible for the biggest dinosaur movie franchise of all time.
 Steven Spielberg adapted the book for the big screen in 1993, after a four-studio bidding war for the film rights.